fastapi/fastapi/docs/async.md

 When you declare a *path operation function* with normal `def` instead of `async def`, it is run in an external threadpool that is then awaited, instead of being called directly (as it would block the server).

+If you are coming from another async framework that does not have the above heuristics and you are used to define trivial compute-only handlers with plain `def` for a tiny (about 100 nanoseconds) performance gain, please note that in FastAPI the effect would be quite opposite.
+Again, use `async def` unless your request handlers use code that performs blocking IO.

 ### Dependencies

 The same applies for dependencies.
 If a dependency is a standard `def` function instead of `async def`, it is run in the external threadpool.